TaurVil/VilgalysKlunk_yersinia_pestis/part1_aDNA/infer_selection_coefficients/README.md

 <details>
   <summary>*:</summary>

-  See details about obtaining empirical _p_-values at "Note" in part 3.1.
+  See details about obtaining empirical percentile at "Note" in part 3.1.
 </details>